t5w0rd/tpush/web/route/README.md

 # Push Service

-This is the Push service
+This is the Route service

 Generated with

 ```
-micro new tpush/web/push --namespace=tpush --type=web
+micro new tpush/web/route --namespace=tpush --type=web
 ```

 ## Getting Started